PDC-support/pdc-intro/singularity/README.md

 ## Building presentation

-Use marp to build your presentation in HTML
+Use marp to build your presentation in PDF

 ```
-marp --html introduction_pdc.md
+marp --pdf --allow-local-files singularity.md
 ```

-Your presentation can then be used in your installed browser, or within the browser you can convert your presentation to PDF

 ## Examining presentation